GoogleCloudPlatform/esp-v2/README.md

 * Security: ESPv2 supports TLS for downstream and upstream, also mTLS for upstream connections, for both HTTP and gRPC.

-* Dynamic Routing: ESPv2 can route traffic across multiple remote upstream services.
+* Dynamic Routing: In API Gateway mode, ESPv2 can route traffic across multiple remote upstream services.

 * Health Checks: ESPv2 can actively monitor your services.